 Although I will welcome my kids to write ANY Christmas-y thoughts in their journals, I think they will also enjoy counting down to Christmas using these suggestions creative writing topics for the Christmas season.

-Here are a few of the writing prompts that are included.
-To get all 25 prompts in our set of beautiful journaling pages, click on the “Grab Yours Here” link, below.
+Below are just a few of the writing prompts that are included!
+To get all 25 prompts in our set of beautiful journaling pages, click on the blue link, below.

 - Oh no!
 You’re late for a friend’s annual Christmas party.
 What kept you from getting to the party on time?
 Write three silly reasons for being late to your pal’s party.